Zoxc/crusader/README.md

 - Crusader requires that TCP and UDP ports 35481 are open for its tests.
    Check that your firewall is letting those ports through.

+- Create a debug build by using `cargo build`
+   (instead of `cargo build --release`).
+   Binaries are saved in the _src/target/debug_ directory

+- To get the git commit hash of the current checkout, use `git rev-parse --short master`